What is Donald Trump’s net worth?

 Trump's other assets

-Among Trump's other properties are Trump Tower, worth about $161 million after debt, Trump International Hotel Las Vegas, worth about $122 million, and three homes in Florida and a variety of residential lots.
-He also owns the penthouse at Trump Tower, a leasehold at 40 Wall Street through 2059, Trump Winery, and Trump Parc and Parc East, which consists of condos, a garage, and some retail.
+He also owns the penthouse at Trump Tower, a leasehold at 40 Wall Street until 2059, Trump Winery, and Trump Parc and Parc East, which consists of condos, a garage, and some retail.
 Other holdings include Trump World Tower, Trump Plaza, Trump International Hotel & Tower in Chicago, Trump Palace, and two homes next to one of his golf clubs in Virginia.

 However, Trump still doesn't have enough liquid assets to cover the legal judgments against him.
-He owes over $540 million in legal judgments in connection with two court battles in New York, although it could be years before these liabilities are resolved because he has vowed to fight those judgments.
+He owes over $560 million in legal judgments in connection with two court battles in New York, although it could be years before these liabilities are resolved because he has vowed to fight those judgments.

-Reports of just how much Trump owes in relation to the legal cases against him vary but it's likely that the $540 million estimate that Forbes gave in early May has gone up, possibly significantly.
 In May, The Independent reported that he owed lawyers an amount in the seven-figure range — about $1.1 million based on filings with the Federal Election Commission by Trump's political action committee (PAC), Save America.

-How much Trump himself will shell out on legal fees remains to be seen, given that the Save America PAC has been footing the bill for much of that ballooning total.
+How much Trump himself will shell out on legal fees remains to be seen, given that the Save America PAC has been footing the bill for much of that total.

 How Donald Trump's net worth has fluctuated over time

-Forbes estimated Donald Trump's net worth at around $200 million, back in 1982 rising to $1.7 billion by 1989.
+Forbes estimated Donald Trump's net worth at around $200 million back in 1982, rising to $1.7 billion by 1989.
 However, his net worth plunged in the 1990s, and he fell off the Forbes 400 list for the first half of the decade.
 In 1996, he was worth about $450 million.
-From there, Trump's net worth gradually rose over time, and by 2007, it was $3 billion before tumbling again in 2009, at the end of the Great Recession (December 2007 to June 2009.)
+From there, Trump's net worth gradually rose over time, and by 2007, it was $3 billion before tumbling again in 2009, at the end of the Great Recession (December 2007 to June 2009).

 In 2009, Trump began building his billions again, reaching $4.5 billion in 2015.
 Trump's net worth began to decline again in 2016, falling to $3.7 billion before bottoming out during the pandemic at $2.5 billion in 2020 and 2021, likely in part because of closures that shuttered his clubs and resorts.

-In 2022, Trump's net worth to $3.2 billion but dropped again, to $2.6 billion, in 2023.
-This year's increase is solely due to his $5.6 billion stake in Trump Media, which is not great news for him.
+In 2022, Trump's net worth was $3.2 billion but dropped again, to $2.6 billion, in 2023.
+This year's increase is solely due to his $5.6 billion stake in Trump Media.

 Similar to meme stocks or cryptocurrencies, Trump Media's valuation appears inflated by Trump's fanbase.
 Even with generous valuation methods, such a stock would usually be valued in the tens of millions, not hundreds of millions, let alone billions.
 If this holds true, Trump may be wealthy now, but if the hype around DJT stock ends, Trump is worth closer to half of the current estimates.